Monday, October 31, 2016

 Sforza with the 1997-1997 league title

 Josef Pirrung played 304 games for Kaiserslautern between 1969 and 1981.
+He scored 61 goals.
 He is among the top appearance player for the club.
 At the end of his career, he played for Wormatia Worms.
-For the national team, he was on the 40 member list for the 1974 World Cup Finals, but did not make the cut.
-He earned two senior caps in 1974 after the World Cup Finals.
+For the West German national team, he was on the 40 member list for the 1974 World Cup Finals, but did not make the cut.
+He earned two senior caps in 1974 after the World Cup Finals against Greece and Lalta for Euro 1976 qualification.

 AM/FW: Fritz Walter (Germany)